Use binder IPC

 ecd972d4f9b5 ANDROID: binder: don't check prio permissions on restore.

-Using binder IPC
+Work with binder IPC

 Historically, vendor processes have used binder interprocess communication (IPC) to communicate.
 In Android 8, the /dev/binder device node becomes exclusive to framework processes, meaning vendor processes no longer have access to it.
 Vendor processes can access /dev/hwbinder, but must convert their AIDL interfaces to use HIDL.
 For vendors who want to continue using AIDL interfaces between vendor processes, Android supports binder IPC as described below.
 In Android 10, Stable AIDL allows all processes to use /dev/binder while also solving for the stability guarantees HIDL and /dev/hwbinder solved.
 For how to use Stable AIDL, see AIDL for HALs.